• Skip to primary navigation

 Home Barriers: 4 steps to enter home

 Prior Functional Level: Patient was independent in all areas.
-Patient is active in his work as a floor manager at local car manufacturer and stand 8 to 10 hours a day, navigating stairs throughout the facility.
+Patient is active in his work as a floor manager at a local car manufacturer and could stand 8 to 10 hours a day, navigating stairs throughout the facility.

 Cognition: AOx3